Sarrg/Project-M-PAL/README.md

 - **item** (Not tested yet)
 - **module** (Not tested yet)
 - **stage** (For Advanced Users see: Stages)
+- In **info2** delete **info.pac**
 - In **system** delete **common3.pac**

+# Updating the Codes (Dolphin)
+I've included a Batch file that updates the Codes in the "SD.raw".
+You need a folder "tools" with jwiicm in it and ImDisk installed.

 # Characters
 ### Working: